zhengjunyao-work/arc24/docs/modeling/Iteration_41_next_steps.md

 - The data can be generated entirely automatically
 - Predictions should be fast because the model only has to predict one token

-One good thing of this approach i
+One good thing of this approach is that I can generate the data automatically, requires less manual work than the previous idea.
+And it is complimentary to the omni-arc idea, selecting between two options is another task to learn.

 ### Find another source of data, such as a video game (Atari)?
 30x30 pixels